Hixson-Lied Graduate Fellows

 Elizabeth Johnson

 Elizabeth (Ellie) Johnson has been a music educator in Nebraska since 2015.
 She received her B.A. in vocal music education from Concordia College in Moorhead, Minnesota, where she toured and recorded as an alto with The Concordia Choir under the direction of Dr. Rene Clausen and Michael Smith.
 She received her M.M. in music education from the University of Nebraska–Lincoln.
-Ellie has her Orff Level 1 certification through UNL and is eager to pursue further certification to complete Orff and Kodaly training through Nebraska universities.
+Ellie has her Orff Level 1 and 2 certifications through UNL and is eager to pursue further certification to complete Orff and Kodaly training through Nebraska universities.

 Ellie is excited to continue her work at UNL as a Ph.D. student focusing on music education and is grateful for opportunities like the Hixson-Lied Fellowship that allow her to pursue a doctoral degree while supporting her family in Omaha.